New from ACTIVE: Check out our latest products here

 Turn your wrestling gear inside out and place it in a large mesh bag.
 That will minimize rubbing and keep your uniform looking new for longer.

-Zip up the net laundry bag and place it in the machine, along with the other clothes you’re washing (remember to sort the items based on color).
+Zip up the laundry bag and throw it into the washer, along with any other clothes you’re washing.
+Just remember to separate dark-colored items from light-colored items.

 Measure one scoop of ACTIVE Detergent and add it to the washing machine.
 Make sure everything is inside the tub and run a gentle cycle with cold water.
 Avoid using hot water as heat can deteriorate your singlet over time.